RDC: Zuma calls on Congo rebels to lay down arms.

 After four days of fierce fighting, which claimed the life of a Tanzanian peacekeeper, the head of the UN mission in the DRC (Monusco) said late on Monday that “practically all M23 positions were abandoned, except for a small triangle at the Rwandan border”.

-Martin Kobler told the UN by video-link that “it is practically the military end of M23”.
+Martin Kobler told the UN Security Council by video-link that “it is practically the military end of M23”.
 The Congolese army has the backing of forces of a UN intervention brigade of African troops with a special Security Council mandate to take the offensive against armed movements in eastern DR Congo.

 However, Mr Kobler’s optimism was not shared on Tuesday by Fidel Bafilemba, a researcher for the US nongovernmental organisation Enough Project, who said that M23 is “capable of many surprises, even it is pushed back beyond the borders.”